virocon-organization/virocon/README.rst

    pip install viroconcom

-Alternatively you can install from viroconcom repository’s Master branch with
+Alternatively, you can install from viroconcom repository’s Master branch with

 .. code:: console